CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 NVIDIA Spectrum switches use a TCAM or <span class="a-tooltip">[ATCAM](## "Algorythmic TCAM")</span> to quickly look up various tables that include ACLs, multicast routes, and certain internal VLAN counters.
 Depending on the size of the network ACLs, multicast routes, and VLAN counters, you might need to adjust some parameters to fit your network requirements into the tables.

-### Spectrum 1 TCAM Profiles
+### TCAM Profiles on Spectrum 1

 The NVIDIA Spectrum 1 ASIC (model numbers 2xx0) has one common TCAM space for both ingress and egress ACLs, which the switch also uses for multicast route entries.

-Cumulus Linux controls the ACL and multicast route entry scale on NVIDIA Spectrum 1 switches with different TCAM profiles in combination with the ACL atomic and nonatomic update setting.
+Cumulus Linux controls the ACL and multicast route entry scale on NVIDIA Spectrum 1 switches with different TCAM profiles in combination with the ACL {{<link title="#nonatomic-update-mode-and-atomic-update-mode" text="atomic and nonatomic update setting">}}.

 |Profile |Atomic Mode IPv4 Rules |Atomic Mode IPv6 Rules |Nonatomic Mode IPv4 Rules |Nonatomic Mode IPv6 Rules | Multicast Route Entries |
 |------------|-------------------|-------------------|-------------------|-------------------------|-----------------|